tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicated supported pairs, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain MAY use the deprecated SHA-1 hash algorithm.
+This fallback chain MAY use the deprecated SHA-1 hash algorithm only if the "signature_algorithms" extension provided by the client permits it.
 If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send an "unsupported_certificate" alert message and close the connection.